The Sharon Nursery children recently visited the Nasio Trust Organization.The trip entailed exploring the Nasio…

 Use of mosquito nets while in Western Kenya and the Coastal areas is a must.

 If you plan to visit these areas in Kenya, speak to your doctor about prevention before traveling.

-You will get oral medication that you need to take before, during and after your trip to prevent Malaria.
+You will get oral medication that you must take before, during, and after your trip to prevent Malaria.